Hyperdimension Neptunia: MegaTagmension Blanc + Neptune VS Zombies (2015)

+Spiritual sequel to Neptunia U while also featuring multiplayer game.

 Superdimension Neptune vs Sega Hard Girls (2015)

-Crossover RPG with the Sega Hard Girls franchise.
+Crossover RPG with the Sega Hard Girls franchise with an isolated narrative away from the main series starring IF-chan as the protagonist.
+The gameplay is inspired by those of the Re;Birth games.

 Cyberdimension Neptunia: 4 Goddesses Online (2017)

-Action RPG based on a fictional MMORPG within the series universe.
+Action RPG based on a fictional MMORPG within the series universe, in which all of the goddesses play in their freetime together.
+Although the game is called "online", it is a single player game with optional multiplayer missions, meaning no online requirement for its story content.

 Neptunia & Friends (2017)

 Interaction/Card game released in Japan for Android and iOS.
 The localized version was released exclusively for iOS and featured less characters and updates compared to the Japanese version.

 Nep-Nep★Connect: Chaos Champloo (2017)

 Free-to-play card battle game, and the first Neptunia game to not be released outside Japan.
 The game's support was terminated on August 8, 2018.
-Though it wasn't released outside Japan, the English version of Neptunia Virtual Stars gives this game the name "Nep-Nep★Connect: Chaos Champloo" when referring to characters that debuted in this game in game's collectible card list.
+Though it wasn't released outside Japan, the English version of Neptunia Virtual Stars gives this game the name "Nep-Nep★Connect: Chaos Champloo" when referring to characters that debuted in this game in its collectible card list.

 Super Neptunia RPG (2018)

 2D side-scrolling action game.
 First title in the series to be developed outside Japan, and the first Neptunia title that was released on a Nintendo platform.